 For example, if you photograph a cup of coffee on wrinkled fabric, it looks like breakfast in bed – it’s cozy.
 If, instead, the coffee is on a wooden table, you’re already placing the viewer in the kitchen or a coffee shop – you’re up and active.

 The rule doesn’t just apply to a flat backdrop.
 If you’re photographing a bouquet of flowers, are they outside?
 Do you see a garden in the back?
 Or is it happening indoors?
 What do you see behind them?

 With the background, you’re establishing a scene where the story happens.
 It helps set the mood for your still life photography.

 6. Choose the right light

-It doesn’t matter if you’re using artificial or natural light sources; finding the best quality of light and lighting setup for your scene is essential.
+It doesn’t matter if you’re using artificial or natural light sources; finding the best quality of light and lighting setup for your still life photography scene is essential.

 Lighting is important in still life photography because it helps you control the scene and create a mood.
-It’s different to use a hard light with strong shadows than a soft light that brightens evenly.
+It’s different from using a hard light with strong shadows than a soft light that brightens evenly.